-This German soup is also known as Flädlesuppe, pancake soup or crepe broth.
-It comes from Bavaria.
-It always reminds me of fun snow holidays in Austria!
+You can also find this German Frittatensuppe by the name of Flädlesuppe, which is a pancake soup or crepe broth.
+It comes from Bavaria and always reminds me of fun snow holidays in Austria!

 Frittatensuppe (Sliced Crepe Broth)

-Well a couple of sliced hearty thin European pancakes or crepes and a good strong broth.
-A good glug of strong vegetable, beef or chicken – it’s up to you whether you keep it vegetarian or not.
-But make it salty and powerful.
-I sometimes add some worcester sauce as well.
+Well a couple of sliced hearty thin European pancakes or crepes to start with.
+And then also a good splash of strong and salty beef, chicken or vegetable broth.
+It is up to you whether you keep it vegetarian or not.

-Serve this German pancake soup piping hot, sprinkled with the traditional fresh chives or parsley.
+Serve this German sliced crepe soup preferably piping hot, and simply sprinkled with the traditional fresh chives or parsley.

 - 2 medium eggs